monibf/2D-GC/README.md

 **NOTE:** If attempting to install on windows XP, you will need to manually install python 3.4.
 Newer versions of python3 cannot be installed on XP.

-**NOTE:** If you already have python3 installed, you may wish to setup a new environment before running the installer to avoid having all of GC2D's dependencies installed into your current environment.
-They will not be removed post installation.

 **NOTE:** If the python3 is installed by the installer, it will ask whether you wish to uninstall python3 afterwards.
 Doing so will not completely remove python3.
 The python3 uninstaller will leave `py` installer.